thomasbaar/mobDBSoSe14Public/BNotePad/Readme.txt

-This project resembles the Notepad-Tutorial of Google, but has been simplified.
+This project resembles the Notepad-tutorial of Google, but has been simplified.
 The main changes are:

 - Note has been renamed to BNote